 Information on the Corona-Virus (SARS-CoV-2):

-Due to the currently prescribed preventive measures in connection with the Corona Virus (SARS-CoV-2), admission to doctoral studies and submission of the dissertation (application to the doctoral examination procedure) are currently possible only by electronic means.
+Due to the currently prescribed preventive measures in connection with the Corona Virus (SARS-CoV-2), admission to doctoral studies and submission of the dissertation (application to the doctoral examination procedure) are currently possible only in two ways: in writing AND by electronic means.

 Please follow the instructions in step 2b or step 4 or, for conducting the oral examination via video conference, of the step-by-step description.

 What you need to do if you want to obtain a PhD from the Faculty of Human Sciences: